NVlabs/dex-ycb-toolkit/README.md

 Please cite DexYCB Toolkit if it helps your research:

     @INPROCEEDINGS{chao:cvpr2021,
-      author = {Yu-Wei Chao and Wei Yang and Yu Xiang and Pavlo Molchanov and Ankur Handa and Jonathan Tremblay and Yashraj S. Narang and Karl {Van Wyk} and Umar Iqbal and Stan Birchfield and Jan Kautz and Dieter Fox}, booktitle = {IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, title = {DexYCB: A Benchmark for Capturing Hand Grasping of Objects}, year = {2021},
+      author    = {Yu-Wei Chao and Wei Yang and Yu Xiang and Pavlo Molchanov and Ankur Handa and Jonathan Tremblay and Yashraj S. Narang and Karl {Van Wyk} and Umar Iqbal and Stan Birchfield and Jan Kautz and Dieter Fox}, booktitle = {IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, title     = {{DexYCB}: A Benchmark for Capturing Hand Grasping of Objects}, year      = {2021},
     }

 ### License